Adults

 • Flu Vaccine – All adults need a flu vaccine every year.
 It is especially important for people with chronic health conditions, pregnant women and older adults since they are at higher risk of flu complications.

-• Tdap Vaccine/Td Vaccine – Every adult should get the Tdap vaccine once if they did not receive it when they were younger to protect against whooping cough, and then a Td booster shot (tetanus & diphtheria only) every 10 years.
+• Tdap Vaccine/Td Vaccine – Every adult should get a Tdap vaccine once if they did not receive it when they were younger to protect against tetanus, diphtheria, and pertussis, and a booster of Tdap or Td (without pertussis protection) every ten years.

-• If you are going to be around a newborn, its particularly important to get the Tdap shot to help protect the baby from whooping cough.
+• If you are going to be around a newborn, it’s important for you to get the Tdap shot to help protect the baby from whooping cough.

-• Hepatitis B Vaccine – Every adult ages 19-59 should get the Hepatitis B vaccine if they did not receive it when they were younger.
-Adults 60 and older should get the Hepatitis B vaccine if they have certain risk factors for Hepatitis B.
+• Hepatitis B Vaccine – Every adult age 1959 should get the hepatitis B vaccine if they did not receive it when they were younger.
+Adults 60 and older should get the hepatitis B vaccine if they have certain risk factors for hepatitis B.

-• COVID-19 Vaccine – Everyone 6 months and older should get vaccinated against COVID to protect against serious illness, hospitalization and death.
-This is especially important for people with certain underlying health conditions since they are higher risk of severe illness, hospitalization and death from COVID-19.
+• COVID-19 Vaccine – Everyone 6 months and older should get vaccinated against COVID-19 to protect against serious illness, hospitalization, and death.
+This is especially important for people with certain underlying health conditions since they are higher risk of severe illness, hospitalization, and death from COVID-19.

-In addition to flu, Tdap and COVID-19 vaccines, adults between 19 and 49 years old May also need:
+In addition to flu, Tdap, and COVID-19 vaccines, adults between 19 and 49 years may also need:

-• HPV Vaccine -HPV vaccine protects against six HPV-related cancers and genital warts.
+• HPV Vaccine HPV vaccine protects against genital warts and many HPV-related cancers, including most cases of cervical cancer.
 The CDC recommends HPV vaccine for men and women up to age 26 if they weren’t vaccinated when they were younger.
 Adults ages 27 through 45 years who want to get the HPV vaccine should discuss it with their doctor.
 HPV vaccination of people in this age group will likely provide less benefits for several reasons, including the fact that most adults in this age group have already been exposed to HPV.

 • MMR (Measles-Mumps-Rubella) Vaccine – The large number of recent measles cases reported in the U.S are leading many adults to wonder if they are protected from measles or if they need a booster shot.
 According to the CDC, if you were born after 1957 you need at least 1 dose of MMR vaccine unless a laboratory confirmed that you had past measles infection or are immune to measles.
 Certain adults may need 2 doses of MMR.
 Talk to our healthcare provider to find out what you need.